AkashMundari/The-RealFi-Revolution/README.md

+## Published article : Link

 # The RealFi Revolution: Building the Next Generation of Accessible and Sovereign Financial Tools

-## Executive Summary: The Convergence Imperative

 RealFi, or Real-World Finance, stands as the critical next iteration of the global financial system, effectively synthesizing the stability, trust, and regulatory adherence of traditional finance (TradFi) with the transparency, efficiency, and programmatic trust offered by decentralized finance (DeFi).
 This hybrid architecture is not merely an upgrade; it is a necessity driven by systemic global market failures, particularly the exclusion of massive populations and the inefficiency of cross-border capital flow.
 Key technological mechanisms—Real-World Asset (RWA) tokenization and Decentralized Identity (DID) systems—are unlocking profound global liquidity and economic sovereignty.
 The strategic priority for RealFi deployment lies in serving the multi-trillion-dollar financing gaps, such as the staggering $422 billion unmet financing demand from Micro, Small, and Medium Enterprises (MSMEs) in Africa alone, thereby serving as a powerful developmental tool that directly addresses global economic inequalities.